- Columbia University School of Law, J.D., (Harlan Fiske Stone Scholar)

 - London School of Economics and Political Science, Pre-Law

 Allan Cohen has received much recognition from Long Island-based and statewide publications.
-Most recently, he was selected as a Long Island Pulse “2013 Legal Eagle” in the area of Corporate, Contracts & Business Law, based on peer nomination.
-Mr. Cohen has been selected for inclusion in New York Super Lawyers in 2007 and from 2009–2011, based on peer-review surveys.
-Additionally, he was named by Long Island Business News as one of its “40 Rising Stars Under the Age of 40,” as well as one of the publication’s “Who’s Who in Corporate Law” for consecutive years.
+Most recently, he was awarded the Leadership in the Law Award by the Long Island Business News.
+He was also selected as a Long Island Pulse “2013 Legal Eagle” in the area of Corporate, Contracts & Business Law, based on peer nomination.
+Mr. Cohen has been selected for inclusion in New York Super Lawyers in numerous years, based on peer-review surveys.
+Additionally,he was named by Long Island Business News as one of its “40 Rising Stars Under the Age of 40,” as well asone of the publication’s “Who’s Who in Corporate Law” for consecutive years.

-Allan is also a past recipient of the National Multiple Sclerosis Society’s MS Leadership Award, and has served as an Honorary Chair of the Family and Children’s Association Awards Committee.
-Additionally, he was named ExecuLeadership Finalist for “Excellence in Law” at the 2008 ExecuLeaders Awards Networking Event.
+Allan is also a past recipient of the National Multiple Sclerosis Society’s MS Leadership Award, and has served as Chair of the American Heart Association Long Island Heart Ball and an Honorary Chair of the Family and Children’s Association Awards Committee.
+Additionally, he was named ExecuLeadership Finalist for “Excellence in Law.”

-Allan Cohen is well known in the Long Island business, philanthropic, and civic communities.
-He is a founder of the New York M&A Council and serves on the Boards of Directors of Phoenix House of New York and Phoenix House of Long Island.
+Allan Cohen is well known in the Long Island business, philanthropic and civic communities.
+He is a founder of the New York Food Council and New York M&A Council and served for over ten years on the Boards of Directors of Phoenix House of New York and Phoenix House of Long Island.
+He is also a member of the Steering Committee for the New York State Innovation Hot Spot Program and the Long Island High Technology Incubator at Stony Brook University.

-His numerous affiliations also include membership in the Long Island Angel Network, membership on the Board of Trustees of Simchat HaLev, committee membership for the Coalition on Child Abuse and Neglect, consultancy to Junior Achievement, and membership on the Touro Law Center’s Technology and the Law Advisory Committee.
+Past affiliations include membership in the Long Island Angel Network, membership on the Board of Trustees of Simchat HaLev, committee membership for the Coalition on Child Abuse and Neglect, consultancy to Junior Achievement, and membership on the Touro Law Center’s Technology and the Law Advisory Committee.

 ALLAN H. COHEN

-Allan Cohen is the Office Managing Partner in Long Island.
-He represents a variety of companies, ranging from large public entities engaging in mergers and acquisitions, to mid-sized closely held and family-owned business, to technology-based startups organizing new business ventures and raising capital.
+Allan Cohen is the office managing partner on Long Island, New York.
+He represents a variety of companies, ranging from large public entities engaging in mergers and acquisitions, to mid-sized closely held and family-owned business, to innovation-based startups organizing new business ventures and raising capital.

 What do you focus on?